-Gunung Senyum has over 18 limestone caves with various unique and classic names, and among the caves that arouse greater interest to scientific researchers and archaeologists:
+This mountain is also an important archaeological site.
+It has over 18 limestone caves with various unique and classic names, and among the caves that arouse greater interest to scientific researchers and archaeologists:

-The reserve is open from 8 a.m. to 5 p.m., seven days a week, 365 days a year except on Chinese New Year and Hari Raya Haji.
+The reserve is open from 8 AM to 5 AM, seven days a week, 365 days a year, except on Chinese New Year and Hari Raya Haji.
 Free guided tours are available for groups of at least five, though 15 people can visit as a group without guides if they have been pre-registered with the reserve.

-Kubang Gajah Waterpark, a budget-friendly waterpark with a wide variety of water games is a perfect getaway for locals and visitors from neighbouring towns.
+Kubang Gajah Waterpark, a budget-friendly waterpark with a wide variety of water games, is a perfect getaway for locals and visitors from neighbouring towns.
 There are several pools at this water theme park, including a “river” pool and a small pet show.
 Furthermore, because the pools are not too deep and child-friendly, they are appropriate for children of all ages to enjoy.
 It is open from early morning to late evening and is very busy at peak hours and during the holiday season.

 If you’re bringing a large group, you may rent a hut.
 Aside from that, the pools are surrounded by gazebos, tables, and chairs, making it easy to keep an eye on children.
 Restrooms and food stalls are also available, with good cuisine at lower pricing.
-The best part is that you are welcome to bring your own food.
+The best part is that you are welcome to bring your food.